Azure/azure-functions-core-tools/README.md

 enable-git-repo     Enable git repository on your Azure-hosted Function App fetch-app-settings  Retrieve App Settings from your Azure-hosted Function App and store locally.
-Alias: fetch list                List all Function Apps in the selected Azure subscription
+Alias: fetch list                List all Function Apps in the selected Azure subscription list-functions      List functions in a given function app on azure logstream           Show interactive streaming logs for an Azure-hosted Function App publish             Publish the current directory contents to an Azure Function App
 ```

 The `func azure storage list` command will show storage accounts in the selected subscription.
 You can then set up a connection string locally with this storage account name using `func settings add-storage-account`.